80 kilometers

 Why Choose to Hike the E5?

-The suspension bridge at Holzgau, the ridge trails on the Venet, and experience high-alpine passes.
+Suspension bridge in Holzgau, ridge paths on the Venet, and alpine passes.

 Travel Stories on the E5